Phrogz/ZSS/README.md

 * It assumes a **flat, unordered data model**.
 This means that there are no hierarchical selectors (no descendants, no children), no sibling selectors, and no pseudo-elements related to position.
 * Using Lua to parse property expressions means there is no support for custom units on numbers using CSS syntax, or hexadecimal colors.
 You would need to wrap these in function calls like `len(5,cm)` or `color('#ff0033')`.
 * It only supports simple data attribute queries in selectors: attribute presence (`[@foo]`), and simple value comparisons (`[@foo<7.3]`, `[@foo=12]`, `[@foo>0.9]`).
-* Due to a simple parser, you must not have a `{` character inside a selector, or a `}` character inside your declarations.
+* Due to a simple parser, you must not have a `{` character inside a selector.
+(Then again, when would you?)

 ## Example Usage